-Transmission constraints limit the deliverability of reserves within the RTO, requiring the definition of the Mid-Atlantic Dominion (MAD) Subzone (Figure 10-1).16
+Transmission constraints limit the deliverability of reserves within the RTO, requiring the definition of the Mid-Atlantic Dominion (MAD) Subzone (Figure 10-1).

-Figure 10-1 PJM RTO Zone and MAD Subzone geography: 2017
+Figure 10-1 PJM RTO Zone and MAD Subzone geography

 The MAD Subzone is generally defined dynamically by the most limiting constraint separating MAD from the PJM RTO Reserve Zone.
 However, PJM can override the dynamic determination.
-Between January 1, 2017, and September 30, 2017, Bedington - Black Oak was the most limiting interface in 52.6 percent of hourly market solutions and AP South was the most limiting interface in the other 47.4 percent of hours.
+In the first three months of 2018, AP South was the most limiting interface in 99 percent of cleared hours.

 The NERC standard for primary reserves in a control area is equal to 150 percent of the control area's largest contingency.
 PJM requires that synchronized reserves equal at least 100 percent of the largest contingency.
-Prior to PJM's introduction of the dynamic, real time determination of the largest contingency in every spinning market solution on July 12, 2017, the synchronized reserve requirement was 1,450 MW in every hour for both RTO Reserve Zone and the Mid Atlantic Dominion Reserve Subzone.
-From July 12, through December 31, 2017, the synchronized reserve requirement averaged 1,541.1 MW per hour in the MAD Subzone and 1,559.8 MW per hour in the RTO Zone.
+For the first three months of 2018, the hourly average synchronized reserve requirement in the RTO Zone was 1,583 MW.
+For the first three months of 2018, the hourly average synchronized reserve requirement in the MAD Subzone was 1,567.8 MW.